 The composition of the Board shall be not more than twelve persons and not less than five.
-The quorum for meetings is three.
-The Chairperson of the Governing Body shall be appointed by the Governing Body.
-All Directors are chosen on the basis of their willingness to serve, their ability, governance experience and support of the ethos and mission of the Company.
+The quorum for meetings is four.
+All directors are chosen on the basis of their willingness to serve, their ability, governance experience and support of the ethos and mission of the Company.
 The Board is committed to ensuring it has the necessary mix of skills and expertise and where necessary, seeks professional advice.

-During 2018, the Board met twice.
+During 2019, the Board met once.

 Directors are required to undergo an induction programme to ensure that collectively they have the necessary oversight for the appropriate governance of the organisation.
 Training is arranged when a need is identified.
 With the exception of necessitous expenses, Directors are not remunerated for their work on the Board nor can they be appointed to any salaried position of the Company.
-No expenses were paid to Directors during the financial year (2017: €nil).
+No expenses were paid to directors during the financial year 2019 (2018: €nil).